aws-samples/serverless-patterns/iot-s3/README.md

 # AWS IoT to S3

-This pattern explains how to put data to Amazon Simple Storage Service (S3) using AWS IoT Topic Rules.
+This pattern explains how to push event data to Amazon Simple Storage Service (S3) using AWS IoT Topic Rules.

 Learn more about this pattern at [Serverless Land Patterns](https://serverlessland.com/patterns/iot-s3).